nus-cs2113-AY2425S1/tp/docs/UserGuide.md

    ```

 ### 3. Taking a Quiz
-Upon selecting a topic, the quiz begins with a series of questions.
-Depending on the type of question, you will see prompts for multiple-choice, True/False, or fill-in-the-blank responses.

-Once a topic is selected, the quiz starts with questions in multiple-choice, True/False, or fill-in-the-blank formats.
+Once a topic is selected, the quiz begins with a series of questions in multiple-choice, True/False, or fill-in-the-blank formats.

 * **Exit Quiz**: Type `exit` anytime during the quiz to end it early.
 * **Automatic Termination**: The quiz ends automatically if the time limit expires or the specified number of questions is completed.
+* **Display Time Left**: During the quiz, Java Ninja provides reminders on the remaining time to help users manage their pace.
+When the remaining time reaches certain milestones, a message is displayed:
+   - **1 minute left**: Reminder to finish soon.
+   - **30 seconds left**: Urgent reminder to wrap up answers.
+   - **10 seconds left**: Final countdown warning.

+This countdown feature ensures that users are aware of time constraints, enhancing the user experience and preventing unexpected quiz terminations.

 **Example**:
    ```shell